For a while now, both Bones and His Heir have been haunting me.

 Law just watched her leave without a word.
 He didn't need to get the last word in on the matter.
 He knew his words were already racing through her mind.
 He planted the seed, now he just needed to let doubt grow.

 Ameria sat curled up in a ball of furious anger.
 That talk with the surgeon left a bitter taste in her mouth.
 The thought of that man asking her to join his crew was unbelievable, unthinkable and personally made her sick.
 Leaving Luffy just like that, she would never do.
-He watched his brother die and his crew be scattered to the winds right behind his eyes.
+He watched his brother die and his crew be scattered to the winds right before his eyes.
 He needed her more than anything right now.
 True, she was on a mission, but Luffy wouldn't stay here that long, right?
 He promised her he would help her…

 Luffy needed to rest, of course, but he wouldn't spend years, right?
 A month, maybe two tops is all the rest he needed, right?
 Luffy did have a habit—though a bad one at that—of going off before he was fully rested.
 Chopper always got on his case for that.
 But when Luffy wanted to do something or go somewhere he did it at all costs, no matter the obstacle.